TABLE OF CONTENTS

 The Discussion

 According to physio-pedia.com), the gluteus maximus is the strongest and largest muscle of the human body.
 In fact, the gluteus maximus makes up about sixteen percent (16%) of the total cross-sectional area of the hip (Reiman et al. 2011).
-Further, due to the fact that the gluteus maximus is a powerful extensor of the hip joint, it is impacted more by movements of the lower limbs than those of the upper limbs.
+Further, because the gluteus maximus is a powerful extensor of the hip joint, it is impacted more by movements of the lower limbs than those of the upper limbs.
 Therefore, any movements that involve stepping, climbing or running are ideal to tone and strengthen the glutes.
-Nonetheless, according to research, regular walking routine, unfortunately, does not have a great impact on this particular muscle.
+Nonetheless, according to research, a regular walking routine, unfortunately, does not have a great impact on this particular muscle.

 In addition to a curvy derriere, a strong glute is important as it helps with the stability of the pelvis, which in effect aids in proper posture (physio-pedia.com).
 In addition, a strong gluteal muscle has been shown to play a critical part in injury prevention, eliminating pain as well as enhancing athletic performance (Lehecka et al. 2017).